AlarkaSanyal/netty-client/README.md

 A simple Netty Client application example.
 This can be played with the project `netty-server` for a demo on how Netty works.

 ## POST
-Based on what color is being passed by this app for a rental booking, this server responds with a model of the car.If a response is received, the status is set to booked.
+Based on what color is being passed by this app for a rental booking, this server responds with a model of the car.
+If a response is received, the status is set to booked.
 ````
 URL: http://localhost:8065/api/rental/v1
 Headers: Content-Type, application/json